KrisChan33/K-Task-Management-Web-App/README.md

 ### Project Management Navigation
 ![Project Management](ReadmeImages/image-24.png)

+admins can also create their own projects.

+#### Project Controller
-Panel users (admins) can create their own projects, assign tasks, and add comments.
+Admin can assign tasks, and add comments.
 The Project Management navigation is for admin use only.

-#### Project Controller
 ![Project Controller](ReadmeImages/image-6.png)

 - Assign projects to multiple users
 - Edit/delete projects
 - View project details in a table format: